 Just the politician's likeness

-- George Bush Jr. has a guest apperance in The Ultimates.
+- George Bush Jr. has a guest appearance in The Ultimates.

 - Barack Obama got a special, short story in The Amazing Spider-Man.
-And thankt to Follow the Leader effect it was followed by his apperances in Thunderbolts, Secret Warriors, The Savage Dragon, Youngblood, opening of Maverl Super Hero Squad cartoon, and even making him main character in Conan the Barbarian parody comics, and sequel of some After the End comic.
+And thankt to Follow the Leader effect it was followed by his appearances in Thunderbolts, Secret Warriors, The Savage Dragon, Youngblood, opening of The Superhero Squad, and even making him main character in Conan the Barbarian parody comics, and sequel of some After the End comic.

 - Obama appeared as a playable 'character' (actually a skin) in the add-on to Mercenaries 2: World in Flames, although he wasn't actually President yet at the time.
 Sarah Palin was also playable.
 Sadly, he's only playable in the add-on missions, and all of them are vehicle-based, meaning you only really get to see him in the hub area, and can't take the POTUS on a mass Venezuelan killing-spree.
 Now that would have got Chavez pissed off.